UC Merced student died in Oakland warehouse fire, family says

 She was one of scores of people attending a party when the fire broke out.
 She wasn’t among those living illegally in the warehouse, according to her sister-in-law.

+Mendiola graduated with a master’s degree in psychology from Sacramento State in 2010.
+The university issued a statement on its Facebook page Wednesday: “We are sad to share the news that Sacramento State alumna Jennifer Mendiola was among those who died in the Oakland warehouse fire last weekend.
+On behalf of the Hornet Family, our hearts go out to all her loved ones.”

-Mendiola graduated from Sacramento State in 2010 and began working on her psychology doctorate at UC Merced in 2012, studying how close social relationships influence risk behaviors and emotion under professors Anna Song and Matthew Zawadzki, according to the university’s website.
+In 2012 she began working on her doctoral degree in psychology at UC Merced, studying how close social relationships influence risk behaviors and emotion under professors Anna Song and Matthew Zawadzki, according to the university’s website.
 She was due to graduate next year.

+Her work at Merced brought her some acclaim in her field.
+In late 2015 she co-authored a report for the Journal of Preventive Medicine about the willingness of immigrants from Mexico to get flu vaccines.
+That same research formed the basis of a lengthy opinion piece, published in the Los Angeles Times last December, explaining that younger-generation immigrants were less apt to get vaccinated than their elders.

 Dale Kasler: 916-321-1066, @dakasler